DriveSpatial: A Benchmark for Spatiotemporal Intelligence in VLMs for Autonomous Driving

 Evaluating 15 representative VLMs reveals a substantial human–model gap: the strongest model trails humans by 28.4 points, with Cognitive Scene Construction as the key bottleneck.
 Language-only prompting is insufficient, while explicit BEV grounding consistently improves performance.

 Representative samples from nine of the 20 tasks, grouped by ability.
-Each question requires integrating multi-view camera inputs, with correct answers shown in green in the original paper.
+Each question requires integrating multi-view camera inputs; correct answers are shown in green.

 Question samples